isaacfungg/obsidian/Mortgage Broker Course/Review Mistakes.md

 #### Lesson 5
 `Privat Nuisance`: Indirect interference
 `Fiduciary relationship` is where one party must act with utmost loyalty, honesty, and good faith in the best interests of another
+`Unregistered mortgage`: A mortgage loan that exists but it has not been recorded at the land title office `Fradulent misrepresentation`: A deliberate or reckless lie meant to deceive someone into relying on it `Negligent misrepresentation`: A careless but unintentional false statement made by someone who should have taken reasonable care
+`Contract Law`: Duties come from an agreement between parties `Tort Law`: Duties are imposed by law